moberwasserlechner/capacitor-filesharer/README.md

 This plugin is powered by BYTEOWLS Software & Consulting and was build for [Team Conductor](https://team-conductor.com/en/) - Next generation club management platform.

-### Commerical support or consulting
+### Commercial support and consulting

 We create plugins for apps we build and share them **as it is** with the community.

-I you have a feature request or need a release breaking with our normal release cycle you have the possiblity to sponsor the development paying for custom development or support.
+I you have a feature request, need support how to using the plugin or need a release breaking with our normal release cycle you have the possibility to sponsor the development by paying for this custom development or support.

-See the wiki page for how to get a offer and a price for your custom development request.
+See the wiki page for how to request a quote.